 [Market value per share = Net asset value of the company / Total number of issued shares]

 [Total market value = Market value per share x The number of transferred shares]

 A few more steps need to be done before your transfer procedure ends.

 - Cancel your share certificate

 A share certificate is a written document.
-It mainly serves as legal proof of shares ownership.
+It mainly serves as legal proof of share ownership.

-Your company secretary will prepare and issue a share certificate.
+Your Singapore company secretary will prepare and issue a share certificate.

 If you transfer all your shares, you need to send your certificate back to the secretary for cancellation.

 On the other hand, if you only move part of your shares, you and your transferee will both receive a new certificate.